LeetLLM

 How to read this code.
 The class stores two things: a list of recent messages and a single string summary.
 When add_message pushes the list past window_size, it takes the oldest overflow messages, asks the LLM to fold them into the existing summary, and keeps only the recent window. get_context prepends the summary as a system message so the model sees the compressed history before the raw recent turns.

 Visible feedback: If the window size is 10 and the conversation has 12 messages, the context assembled for the next turn contains a summary of messages 1-2 plus the raw text of messages 3-12.
 The summary is shorter, but it's also lossy.
-A detail that seemed minor in message 1 ("Customer mentioned this is a gift") might get dropped, only to become critical later when the customer asks about gift-wrap refunds.
+A detail that seemed minor in message 1 ("rollout must stay canary-only") might get dropped, only to become critical later when the agent proposes a deployment.

 Pattern 2: retrieval-augmented memory

 This pattern can scale better than replaying the whole transcript every turn.
-In a Mem0 paper reporting its own LoCoMo evaluation, its memory layer outperformed the compared baseline while using fewer tokens and lower latency [9].
+In a Mem0 paper reporting its own LoCoMo evaluation, its memory layer outperformed the compared baseline while using fewer tokens and lower latency [9]Reference 9Mem0: Building Production-Ready AI Agents with Scalable Long-Term Memoryhttps://arxiv.org/abs/2504.19413.
 Treat that as one vendor-reported setup, not a universal ranking.
 The durable lesson is narrower: selectively retrieving a few scoped candidates can reduce prompt size, but accuracy and safety still depend on write policy, filtering, provenance, and evaluation.

-Imagine our support agent is now handling hundreds of merchants.
-When a new message arrives ("We're seeing repeated damaged packaging"), the agent shouldn't search through every transcript manually.
+A coding agent that handles hundreds of repositories can't search through every transcript manually when a new message arrives ("This looks like the same auth fixture failure as last migration").
 Instead, it encodes the query into a vector, searches the memory store, and retrieves the most relevant past experiences.

 pattern-2-retrieval-augmented-memory.py